rotki/rotki/docs/api.rst

       }

    :resjson object result: A list of transaction entries to return for the given filter.
+   :resjson object entry: A single transaction entry
+   :resjson bool ignored_in_accounting: A boolean indicating whether this transaction should be ignored in accounting or not
+   :resjson list decoded_events: A list of decoded events for the given transaction.
    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.